ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/vault-service.md

 When we extended the base class, we need to provide a type for our session.
 Identity Vault is very flexible as to what session information can be stored.
 For our application, we will use our already defined `Session` type.

 If you do not currently have a type that models your session, Identity Vault includes a type called `DefaultSession`.
-The `DefaultSession` includes `username` and `token`, which is adaquate for many applications.
+The `DefaultSession` includes `username` and `token`, which is adequate for many applications.
 The `DefaultSession` can be extended if desired in order to store other information with your session data.

 ### The `super()` Call

-Because of JavaScript's inheritance rules, the first thing we need to do in our contructor is call `super()`.
+Because of JavaScript's inheritance rules, the first thing we need to do in our constructor is call `super()`.
 The base class takes an instantiation of a `platform` class, which includes a function `ready` which will let Identity Vault know the application is ready to be interacted with.
 This is applicable in frameworks that have an application lifecycle - such as Angular - but is not applicable to React.
 As it is required, we will simply pass in an implementation that let's Identity Vault know the application is ready once the singleton class has been instantiated.

 For our initial version of the application, the only configuration we will do is set the `authMode` to `SecureStorage`.
-This will configure the vault to securely store the session information, but will not configure any other advanced features, such as locking the vaulr or using biometrics to unlock the vault.
+This will configure the vault to securely store the session information, but will not configure any other advanced features, such as locking the vault or using biometrics to unlock the vault.

 ### The `getPlugin()` Method